The Oratory, Liverpool: Architecture

 The building is in the form of a Greek Doric temple.
 At each end is a portico with six columns.
 There are no windows and the building is lit from above.
 Inside, a coffered ceiling is supported by Ionic columns.
 Pollard and Pevsner consider this to be Foster's best surviving building.
 On 28 June 1952 it was designated as a Grade I listed building.
 In the National Heritage List for England it is described as "one of the purest monuments of the Greek Revival in England".
 Around the Oratory are cast iron railings and gate piers that have been listed at Grade II.

 Collection

 Inside the building is a collection of monuments, mainly Neoclassical reliefs, many of which were brought here from demolished buildings in the 1980s.
 These include a monument dated 1834 given to the Nicholson family by Francis Chantrey, one to William Earle, who died in 1839, by John Gibson, to Dr William Stevenson, who died in 1853, by J. A. P. Macbride, to William Hammerton, who died in 1832, by Gibson, to William Ewart, who died in 1823, by Joseph Gott, to Emily Robinson, who died in 1829, by Gibson, and to Agnes Jones, who died in 1868, by Pietro Tenerani.
-There is also a statue of William Huskisson by Gibson that was formerly in the Custom House.